andyl/BAMRU-Private/README.md

 ### Bootstrap & Run in Development Mode

 This app has been developed on Ubuntu 12.04.
 It will probably work on a Mac.
 It won't run on a vanilla PC, but may work with Cygwin.

 To bootstrap the app:
 - get the application datafiles from Andy (database, image directory, environment file)
 - clone the repo & install the datafiles
+- install ruby 1.9.3
-- install postgres and/or sqlite
+- install postgres, add postgres user & password
-- edit database.yml to use the appropriate database engine
 - run `bundle install`
+- run `rake db:create:all`
+- run `rake db:migrate`
+- run `rake db:data:load`

 To run the app in development:
 - run `rails server` to run just the web app
-- run `foreman -p 3000 -e .rbenv-vars` to run the full stack
+- run `foreman start -p 3000 -e .rbenv-vars` to run the full stack

 ### Provisioning a Server